m0neZ/desAInz/docs/maintenance.md

 using cron.
 The container uploads a PostgreSQL dump to the bucket defined by `BACKUP_BUCKET` every night at midnight UTC.

+## Bucket Lifecycle Enforcement

+To ensure objects transition to cheaper storage tiers, the `s3-lifecycle` job invokes `scripts/apply_s3_lifecycle.py` daily.
+The job passes the target bucket and optional storage class through environment variables.
+It runs as a Kubernetes CronJob created by the `s3-lifecycle-jobs` Helm chart.

 ## Monthly Secret Rotation

 Secrets used by internal services are rotated automatically.
 The